UT-RAM/viki/docs/_build/html/_sources/contributor.txt

-.. _contributor:
+.. _CustomModuleDevelopment:

-Contributor documentation
+Custom module development
 =========================

-Hi there VIKI-contributor.

 This part of the documentation is aimed at people writing their own modules.
 If you just want to use viki, take a look at :ref:`user`, or if you're interested in internal documentation, have a look at :ref:`developer`.